-When learning another language it is really important to practice as much as you can outside of the classroom and there are many ways to practice what you have learnt by yourself.
+When learning Spanish in Argentina or Spain it is really important to practice as much as you can outside of the classroom and there are many ways to practice what you have learned for yourself.

 1. Try watching Spanish films and television

 This is a great way to get used to hearing Spanish used in normal conversations and day to day life.
 Watching films is a good way to start because you can gradually ease your way in by starting with subtitles in your own language if your Spanish is not so advanced or try with subtitles in Spanish so you can follow the dialogue and see the words written down for a better understanding.
 You can stop the film to look up words that you don’t know and this is a more interesting way to learn.
 Even if you only have a few minutes to spare, you could put the news on in for a while or watch some TV shows in Spanish to get used to hearing how it is spoken.